Lattices in contact Lie groups and 5-dimensional contact solvmanifolds: Proof of Theorem

 \subsubsection{Solvable}

 We now show that the rest of the solvable contact Lie groups of five dimensions do not have lattices.
-There are only two classes of such Lie groups remaining from the list in Subsection \ref{5-dimensional-unimod}, namely, those whose nilradical is $\heis^3\times \R$ ({\bf D4,\ D8,\ D10,\ D13}) and one whose nilradical is a semidirect product $\R^3\rtimes_f \R$ ({\bf D15}).
+Appendix I lists the corresponding homomorphism $\beta:T\rightarrow der(\mgoth{n})$ and $db:T\rightarrow Aut(\mgoth{n})$ of each group.
+There are only two classes of such Lie groups remaining from the list in Subsection \ref{5-dimensional-unimod}, namely, those whose nilradical is $\heis^3\times \R$ ({\bf D4,\ D5,\ D8,\ D10,\ D11,\ D13}) and one whose nilradical is a semidirect product $\R^3\rtimes_f \R$ ({\bf D15}).